aws-samples/amazon-q-teams-gateway/README.md

 #### 2.2 Register your new app in the Microsoft Bot Framework

-1. Go to the Microsoft Bot Framework: https://dev.botframework.com/bots/new
+1. Go to the Microsoft Bot Framework: https://dev.botframework.com/bots/new - login with your Microsoft account.
 1. (Optional) Create and upload a cool custom icon for your new Amazon Q Bot.
 Or, use this one that I created using [Amazon Bedrock image playgound](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/image-playground?modelId=stability.stable-diffusion-xl-v1)!
       <img src=./images/QBotIcon.png height=70 />
 1. Enter your prefered **Display name**, **Bot handle**, and **Long description**.